PMajerczyk/DIY-RC-MobileRobot/Pico/README.md

 <br> Raspberry Pi Pico RP2040 takes data from Joysticks and sends it by HC-05 Bluetooth module <br>
 Remote controller is powered by 3.7V from Li-Pol battery <br><br>

+## Tasks ToDo:

+Connect the electronic components according to the wiring diagram. <br>
+Upload the code to the Raspberry Pi Pico from main.py <br><br>

 ## Wiring diagram:

 <p align="center">